IVTore/Tore.Core/README.md

 to the source file.

-Since the nuget package is Release version, to see exception messages add code similar to the ones below at appropriate place.
+Since the nuget package is Release version, to see exception messages add code similar to the ones below :

 ```C#
         // At some initializer method: